HOMEBLOGINQUIRYSEARCH

 Rhabdoid tumors are more common in males than females.
 Rhabdoid tumors occur more frequently in certain ethnic groups, such as African Americans and Hispanics.

 Specific genetic mutations may increase the risk of developing rhabdoid tumors.
-The most common mutation is the INI1 gene mutation.
-This gene helps to control cell growth and division.
+The most common mutation is the INI1 gene, which helps to control cell growth and division.
 Rhabdoid tumors occur when the INI1 gene is mutated.

 Symptoms of Rhabdoid Tumor